npcole/npyscreen/docs/source/widgets-multiline.rst

 MultiSelectAction
     This is similar to the MultiLineAction widget above, except that it also provides the method *actionSelected(self, act_on_these, keypress)*.
 This can be overridden, and will be called if the user pressed ';'.
 The method will be passed a list of the objects selected and the keypress.
 You probably want to adjust the default keybindings to make this widget useful.

+BufferPager, TitleBufferPager *New in Version 2.0pre90*
+    The `BufferPager` class is a subclass of the *Pager* class.
+It is designed to display text to the user in much the way that `tail -f` does under *nix.
+By default, the .values attribute is set to an instance of the `collections.deque` class.
+You can pass a `maxlen=` value to the constructor.
+If not, the maxlen for the deque object will be taken from the class attribute `DEFAULT_MAXLEN`, which is None by default.

+    .. py:method:: BufferPager.clearBuffer()

+        Clear the buffer.

+    .. py:method:: BufferPager.buffer(lines, scroll_end=True, scroll_if_editing=False)

+        Add `lines` to the contained deque object.
+If `scroll_end` is True, scroll to the end of the buffer.
+If `scroll_if_editing` is True, then scroll to the end even if the user is currently editing the Pager.